 36.2.1 CRR Obligations

-A CRR Obligation entitles its holder to receive a CRR Payment if the Congestion in a given Trading Hour is in the same direction as the CRR Obligation, and requires the CRR Holder to pay a CRR Obligation charge if the Congestion in a given Trading Hour is in the opposite direction of the CRR.
-The CRR Payment or CRR Obligation charge is equal to the per-MWh cost of Congestion (which equals the MCC at the CRR Sink minus the MCC at the CRR Source) multiplied by the MW quantity of the CRR.
+A CRR Obligation entitles its holder to receive a payment in the amount of the CRR’s Daily CRR Settlement Value, where such value is positive, and a Monthly Constraint-Specific CRR Make-Whole Payment as detailed in sections 11.2.4.2.2 and 11.2.4.4 and obligates its holder to pay a charge to the CAISO in the amount of the absolute value of the CRR’s Daily CRR Settlement Value, where such value is negative as detailed in section 11.2.4.2.2.

 36.2.2 CRR Options

-A CRR Option entitles its CRR Holder to a CRR Payment if the Congestion is in the same direction as the CRR Option, but requires no CRR Obligation charge if the Congestion is in the opposite direction of the CRR.
-The CRR Payment is equal to the per-MWh cost of Congestion (which equals the MCC at the CRR Sink minus the MCC at the CRR Source, when this quantity is positive and zero otherwise) multiplied by the MW quantity of the CRR.
+A CRR Option entitles its holder to receive a payment in the amount of the CRR’s Daily CRR Settlement Value, where such value is positive, and a Monthly Constraint-Specific CRR Make-Whole Payment as detailed in sections 11.2.4.2.1 and 11.2.4.4 and obligates its holder to pay a charge to the CAISO in the amount of the absolute value of the CRR’s Daily CRR Settlement Value, where such value is negative as detailed in section 11.2.4.2.2.

 * * *

-36.2.8 Full Funding of CRRs
+36.2.8 Limitations on Funding of CRRs

-All CRRs will be fully funded; provided however, that full funding of CRRs will be suspended if a System Emergency as described in Section 7.7.4, an Uncontrollable Force as described in Section 14, or a Participating TO’s withdrawal of facilities or Entitlements from the CAISO Controlled Grid as described in Section 36.8.7 leaves the CAISO with inadequate revenues.
+Payment of Daily CRR Settlement Values and Monthly Constraint-Specific CRR Make-Whole Payments may be suspended if a System Emergency as described in Section 7.7.4, an Uncontrollable Force as described in Section 14, or a Participating TO’s withdrawal of facilities or Entitlements from the CAISO Controlled Grid as described in Section 36.8.7 leaves the CAISO with inadequate revenues.

 * * * *